×

 Seto Inland Sea from the Bar Counter

-A sunset at the west coast of Awaji Island, which you can view from the Bar Counter, is selected as one of “Japan’s Top 100 Sunsets”.
+A sunset on the west coast of Awaji Island, which you can view from the Bar Counter, is selected as one of “Japan’s Top 100 Sunsets”.
 This sunset will be for sure one of your unforgettable memories in Japan.

 Aged Sake, a Great Souvenir

-At the shop on the first floor, closed to 70 kinds of aged sake are sold.
+At the shop on the first floor, close to 70 kinds of aged sake are sold.
 In addition, those snacks perfect to accompany your sake such as dried fruits locally harvested without any additives, Japanese beef jerky and seafood products are offered.
 Don’t miss this opportunity to buy a souvenir for your friends back home or for yourself to recreate your experience in Japan with aged sake and Japanese snacks.

 Koshunoya is a rare shop/bar even in Japan, specializing in aged sake.
 Degustation will definitely add a memorable page to your experiences in Japan!